kbastani/event-sourcing-microservices-example/README.md

 ## Hyperscale Evaluation

 Helm is a package manager for Kubernetes that can be used to deploy a distributed system.
-Each [Hyperskale](http://www.github.com/hyperskale) example application has a Helm package to help you get up and running with deploying a hyper-scalable distributed system example to Kubernetes as fast as possible.
+This repository will be moving to a new organization called [Hyperskale](http://www.github.com/hyperskale).
+Each example application in this new org will contain a Helm package to help you get up and running with deploying a hyper-scalable distributed system to Kubernetes as fast as possible.

-This tutorial is for users who are wanting to deploy the hyper-scalable production version of our social network example to a remote Kubernetes cluster.
+Thanks to [Paul Czarkowski](http://www.twitter.com/pczar), this example has a fully functional Helm chart package and tutorial for users who are wanting to deploy the hyper-scalable production version of our social network example to any Kubernetes cluster.
+This Helm chart comes complete with an HA Kafka cluster and metrics aggregation with Prometheus.

 ### Helm Installation